Griffon26/scrumboardtracker/README.md

 # Known limitations

 * The scrum board must be white, gray or black, while task notes must have other colors.
+* The scrum board must not be too reflective or translucent or it may lead the application to detect colored notes where there are none
 * Only square task notes are supported